vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/controllers/README.md

             }
         },

-        //this is not directly because our before filter is called first
+        // this is not directly because our before filter is called first
         editProduct: function() {
             //... performs the product editing logic
         },

-        //this is the first filter that is called
+        // this is the first filter that is called
         authenticate: function(action) {
             MyApp.authenticate({
                 success: function() {